 - Birth control pills may not work while you are using doxycycline.
-To keep from getting pregnant, use one or more other forms of birth control such as condoms, a diaphragm, or contraceptive foam or jelly.
+To keep from getting pregnant, use one or more other forms of birth control such as condoms, diaphragms, or contraceptive foams or jellies.

 - There may be other medicines that can interact with doxycycline.
 Make sure your doctor or dentist knows about all other medicines you are using.